tomwayson/building-enterprise-gis-apps-with-react/workshop/1-building-an-app.md

 #### Notes:
 - use config for shared values that don't change during the lifetime of the app
-- if we planned to internationalize your app, we would have used [a library like react-intl or react-i18next](https://smddzcy.com/posts/2019-05-17/internationalization-in-react)
+- if we planned to internationalize your app, we would have used [a library like react-intl or react-i18next](https://smddzcy.com/posts/2019-05-17/internationalization-in-react) instead of config for the title

 ## Get tests to pass